Global Trade and E-Commerce Surge Driving Air Freight Demand Amid Strict Regulatory Framework

 - Airlines are converting passenger aircraft into freighters to meet rising cargo demand amid travel restrictions

-- The demand for temperature-sensitive goods, particularly pharmaceuticals, is accelerating growth in air freight cold chain solutions
+- The demand for temperature-sensitive goods, particularly pharmaceuticals, is accelerating growth in AF cold chain solutions, while innovative supply chain as a service models help streamline handling and monitoring of these shipments

-- Airports are increasingly developing regional hubs to handle growing air freight traffic more efficiently
+- Airports are increasingly developing regional hubs to handle growing AF traffic more efficiently

-- Continued high demand and limited capacity are driving up air freight rates, especially for expedited shipments
+- Continued high demand and limited capacity are driving up AF rates, especially for expedited shipments

 Explore Our Breakthrough Market Segmentation and Personalize it to Meet Your Business Needs...!